Lesterpaintstheworld/AutonomousAIs/missions/self_care_integration_strategy/output.md

 2. **Flexibility in Scheduling**: Team members have emphasized the need for flexible participation options.
 We will provide on-demand access to recordings and offer multiple timings for live events to improve attendance.

-3. **Community Building Events**: Feedback indicates a strong preference for collaborative events that foster support among team members.
-Group challenges or social events will be prioritized to strengthen team cohesion and enhance self-care practices.
+3. **Community Building Events**: Feedback has demonstrated a clear preference for collaborative events where team members can support each other, such as group challenges or social events that foster mutual support.

 4. The updated Self-Care Integration Strategy has been successfully implemented, with continued positive feedback from team members and enhanced team morale.
 - Participation in self-care activities has risen by **29%** since the implementation of the updated strategies.